Frequently Asked Questions about the Law School Admission Test (LSAT)

 When should I take the LSAT?

-How do I study for LSAT?
+How do I study for the LSAT?

-Should I take an LSAT prep course?
+Should I take an LSAT prep course or hire a tutor?

 To begin your self-assessment as to how to best prepare for the LSAT, it is a good idea to take a practice LSAT exam.
 Here are some ways to do this:

 - The Law School Admission Council (LSAC) offers three full, free LSAT tests through its "Official LSAT Prep" program to help applicants determine their test preparation needs.

 - LSAC also offers a relatively inexpensive subscription to the "Official LSAT Prep Plus" program, which includes more than 70 additional tests.